aronpammer/WebCrawler/README.md

 This way I could easily determine the content hiding under that url by reading out the Content-Type header information.
 (that is, if it exists. if not, then I send a GET request to check the file content)

-#### Do I include an URL that is in another subdomain/domain, but forwards to the same domain as the initial one?
+#### Include an URL that is in another subdomain/domain, but forwards to the same domain as the initial one?
 Using the same example as above, if the goo.gl/abcd redirects me to the initial domain, the application includes the final redirected URL (not the original).

 Moreover, if an asset was found on a webpage (even if the asset's domain was not the same as the initial domain) I decided to include that in the result set.

+### Add the "-optimistic" flag to only add URLs to the queue that is in the same domain/subdomain